 Pat the salmon dry with a paper towel and season lightly on both sides with salt and pepper.

-Add the remaining 2 tablespoons of oil to the pan, along with the ginger, and cook until the ginger is caramelized.
-Add the scallions and cook for another 30 seconds.
-Add the water, soy sauce, and sugar and stir.
-Pour the sauce over the salmon, and sprinkle with cilantro.
+Add the remaining 2 tablespoons of oil to the pan.
+Add the ginger and cook until browned.
+Add the scallions and cook for 30 seconds more.
+Add the water, soy sauce, and sugar and stir until sugar is melted.
+Pour the sauce over the salmon, and sprinkle with the cilantro.
 Serve with steamed rice.